IngoS11/ha-schluter/README.md

 ### HACS Installation

 This integration overwrites the standard Schluter integration and is therefore [not accepted into the default HACS repository](https://hacs.xyz/docs/publish/include).
 To use the integration with HACS you have to add this repository.
-Under HACS select Integrations in the overfolw menu (three dots in the upper right corner) select `Custom repositories` paste the URL into the `repository` field and select Integration as the Category.
+Under HACS select Integrations in the overfolw menu (three dots in the upper right corner) select `Custom repositories` paste the URL, `https://github.com/IngoS11/ha-schluter`, into the `repository` field and select Integration as the Category.

 ### Manual Installation